serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 We have MovieCastId, MovieId, PersonId (shown as Actor/Actress) and Character columns there.
 It is better to show only Actor/Actress and Character columns.

-But we don't want to show PersonId (integer value), but instead their full name, so we'll declare this field in MovieCastRow.cs first:
+We want to show actors fullname instead of PersonId (integer value), so we'll declare this field in MovieCastRow.cs first:

 ```cs
 namespace MovieTutorial.MovieDB.Entities